openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

    Contains 1 object with `active` status in case of cancelled Auction.

-   The :ref:`cancellation` object describes the reason of auction cancellation contains accompanying documents  if any.
+   The :ref:`cancellation` object describes the reason of auction cancellation and contains accompanying documents  if there are any.

 :revisions:
    List of :ref:`revision` objects, auto-generated

-   Historical changes to Auction object properties.
+   Historical changes to `Auction` object properties.